Step-Parent Adoption Attorneys in Minnesota

 Petition For Adoption

-Once the termination of parental rights issues are resolved, the party seeking to adopt the child, along with the non-terminating parent, will file a Petition for Adoption with the Court.
+Once the termination of parental rights issues are resolved, the party seeking to adopt the child, along with the non-terminating parent and a qualified stepchild adoption attorney in Minnesota, will file a Petition for Adoption with the Court.

 The Petition spells out the basic facts, including the names and ages of all involved, their address, the length of time the parties have been married, and an affirmation that the adoption serves the best interest of the minor child.